-Short Bio: Dr. Sen received his Ph.D. degree in Electrical and Computer Engineering from Georgia Tech, Atlanta, USA, in 2011.
-He is currently an Assistant Professor in School of Electrical and Computer Engineering, Purdue University.
-He has over 5 years of industry research experience at Intel Labs, Qualcomm and Rambus.
-His research interests include mixed-signal circuits/systems for Internet of Things (IoT), Biomedical and Security.
-He has authored/co-authored 2 book chapters, over 100 conference and journal papers and has 13 patents granted/pending.
-In 2018, Dr.Sen was chosen by MIT Technology Review as one of the top 10 Indian Inventors Worldwide under 35 (MIT TR35 India Award), for the invention of using the Human Body as a Wire, which has the potential to transform healthcare, neuroscience and human-computer interaction.
-Dr. Sen is a recipient of the AFOSR Young Investigator Award 2017, NSF CISE CRII Award 2017, Google Faculty Research Award 2017, Intel Labs Divisional Recognition Award 2014 for industry-wide impact on USB-C type, Intel PhD Fellowship 2010, IEEE Microwave Fellowship 2008, GSRC Margarida Jacome Best Research Award 2007, Best Paper Awards at HOST 2017 and 2018, ICCAD Best-in-Track Award 2014, VTS Honorable Mention Award 2014, RWS Best Paper Award 2008, Intel Labs Quality Award 2012, SRC Inventor Recognition Award 2008 and Young Engineering Fellowship 2005.
-He serves/has served as an Associate Editor for IEEE Design & Test, Executive Committee member of IEEE Central Indiana Section, ETS and Technical Program Committee member of DAC, CICC, DATE, ISLPED, ICCAD, ITC, VLSI Design, IMSTW and VDAT.
+Short Bio: Shreyas Sen is an Elmore Associate Professor of ECE & BME, Purdue University and received his Ph.D. degree from ECE, Georgia Tech.
+Dr. Sen has over 5 years of industry research experience in Intel Labs, Qualcomm and Rambus.
+His current research interests span mixed-signal circuits/systems and electromagnetics for the Internet of Things (IoT), Biomedical, and Security.
+He has authored/co-authored 3 book chapters, over 175 journal and conference papers and has 15 patents granted/pending.
+Dr.Sen serves as the Director of the Center for Internet of Bodies( C-IoB).
+Dr. Sen is the inventor of the Electro-Quasistatic Human Body Communication(EQS-HBC), or Body as a Wire technology, for which, he is the recipient of the MIT Technology Review top-10 Indian Inventor Worldwide under 35 (MIT TR35 India) Award.
+His work has been covered by 250+ news releases worldwide, invited appearance on TEDx Indianapolis, Indian National Television CNBC TV18 Young Turks Program, NPR subsidiary Lakeshore Public Radio and the CyberWire podcast.
+Dr. Sen is a recipient of the NSF CAREER Award 2020, AFOSR Young Investigator Award 2016, NSF CISE CRII Award 2017, Intel Outstanding Researcher Award 2020, Google Faculty Research Award 2017, Purdue CoE Early Career Research Award 2021, Intel Labs Quality Award 2012 for industrywide impact on USB-C type, Intel Ph.D.
+Fellowship 2010, IEEE Microwave Fellowship 2008, GSRC Margarida Jacome Best Research Award 2007, and nine best paper awards including IEEE CICC 2019, 2021 and in IEEE HOST 2017-2020, for four consecutive years.
+Dr. Sen's work was chosen as one of the top-10 papers in the Hardware Security field (TopPicks 2019).
+He serves/has served as an Associate Editor for IEEE Solid States Circuits Letters(SSC-L), Frontiers in Electronics, IEEE Design & Test, Executive Committee member of IEEE Central Indiana Section and Technical Program Committee member of DAC, CICC, IMS, DATE, ISLPED, ICCAD, ITC, VLSI Design, among others.
 Dr. Sen is a Senior Member of IEEE.

 Our group is broadly interested in research of circuits/systems that interfaces between the physical world and digital information.
 More specifically we focus on fundamental improvements in sensing and communication circuits/systems.
 This research has applications in the areas of Internet of Things (IoT), Biomedical and Security, among others.